computational-cell-analytics/micro-sam/README.md

 Compared to these we support more applications (2d, 3d and tracking), and aim to further extend and specialize SegmentAnything for microscopy data.
 [WebKnossos](https://webknossos.org/) also offers integration of SegmentAnything for interactive segmentation.

+## Release Overview

+**New in version 0.1.0**

+- We support tiling in all annotators to enable processing large images.
+- Implement new automatic instance segmentation functionality:
+    - That is faster.
+    - Enables interactive update of parameters.
+    - And also works for large images by making use of tiled embeddings.
+- Implement the `image_series_annotator` for processing many images in a row.
+- Use the data hash in pre-computed embeddings to warn if the input data changes.
+- Create a simple GUI to select which annotator to start.
+- And made many other small improvements and fixed bugs.

+**New in version 0.0.2**

+- We have added support for bounding box prompts, which provide better segmentation results than points in many cases.
+- Interactive tracking now uses a better heuristic to propagate masks across time, leading to better automatic tracking results.
+- And have fixed several small bugs.